fontanf/packingsolver/README.md

   * Bin packing
   * Bin packing with leftovers
   * Variable-sized bin packing
-* Item types:
+* Non-convex shapes (for items or bins)
-  * Polygonal shape (possibly non-convex, possibly with holes)
+* Shapes with holes
-  * Discrete rotations
+* Discrete and continuous rotations of items
-* Bin types:
-  * Polygonal shape (possibly non-convex)
+* Mirroring of items
-  * May contain different quality areas
+* Bins may contain different quality areas
 * Minimum distance between the bin and the items
 * Minimum distance between each pair of items

 Example: